-These healthy Gluten-free Cherry Chocolate Oatmeal Cookies are sweetened with coconut sugar, dried cherries and chocolate chips.
+These healthy Gluten-free Cherry Chocolate Oatmeal Cookies are sweetened with coconut sugar, dried cherries, and chocolate chips.
 Made with a combination of oatmeal and oat flour, they're soft and chewy with crispy edges!

 If it feels like it's going to be a cookie-baking day in your home, may I suggest these wholesome Gluten-Free Cherry Chocolate Oatmeal Cookies?

 - These oatmeal cookies with chocolate chips and dried cherries are sweet, but not too sweet.
 They're soft and chewy.
 And they're a perfect treat when you want a small bite of something to satisfy a sugar craving.
 Above all, they're gluten-free, made with oatmeal and oat flour!

 - There's no need to deny yourself a cookie just because you can't have gluten in your diet!

 - And if you're cutting back on sugary sweets but finding it hard to do so, a small cookie made with low-glycemic coconut sugar may be your answer.
 Instead of indulging in a large piece of cake or gooey dessert, have a healthy oatmeal cookie with chocolate chips and cherries to satisfy that sweet tooth!

 - These cookies have a hint of almond flavouring which complements the cherries and chocolate.
 Cherries and chocolate are a favourite flavour combination that I use often.

 If you love that combo too, try these Chocolate Cherry Chia Oatmeal Bars, or Chocolate Cherry Almond Energy Bites.
 They're all delicious and best of all, they're all gluten-free!